QubitProducts/qubit-cli/README.md

 mkdir dev-123
 cd dev-123
 xp
-// navigate to some experiment
+// navigate to some experiment in your web browser
 ```

 ```